310552017/VRDL_HW1_Bird_images_classification/README.md

 ## Training
-Upload the "310552017_Adjust_ResNet152.ipynb" file to colab with google drive to run the below code.
+Upload the "310552017_Adjust_ResNet152.ipynb" and the classfied dataset file which is classify above to colab with google drive and running "310552017_Adjust_ResNet152.ipynb" file to training the model.
 Remember to replace the root of the image file with your root.
 The expected training times are:

 Model | learning rate | Image size | Training Epochs | Batch size
 ------------ | ------------- | ------------- | ------------- | -------------
 resnet152 | 0.001 | 224 | 15 | 32

+## testing
+Testing accuracy with 15 epochs could reach 63% after upload to codalab.

+### Pretrained models
+Pretrained resnet152 model which is provided by pytorch.

+### load my trained parameters
+Load the trained model parameters without retraining again.
+"Adjust_resnet152.pth" needs to be upload into google drive according to your root. checkpoint = torch.load("/content/drive/MyDrive/Adjust_resnet152.pth") pretrained_model.load_state_dict(checkpoint["model_state_dict"]) optimizer.load_state_dict(checkpoint["optimizer_state_dict"])